-The second ingredient is chicken by-products, or slaughterhouse waste.
-This is what’s left of a slaughtered chicken after all the prime cuts have been removed.
+The second ingredient includes chicken by-products, what’s left of a slaughtered chicken after all the choice cuts have been removed.

 The third ingredient is chicken.
 Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1

 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

 The fourth ingredient lists meat by-products, an item made from slaughterhouse waste.
 This is what’s left of slaughtered animals after all the prime striated muscle cuts have been removed.